Getting Started

 Learn more:

-The monitoring view shows an overview of all logical endpoints in a system showing various metrics.
-Navigate to the details by clicking on an endpoint name.
-This shows the same metrics split by message type or endpoint instance.
+The "Monitoring" view provides a real-time overview of all logical endpoints in the system, along with various metrics.
+To see more details, click on an endpoint name.
+This opens a view showing the same metrics, broken down by message type or endpoint instance.

 Learn more: